gergelyhornyak/namizu/docs/Documentation.md

 # naMizu Docs

-## Introduction
+naMizu polls have the following members:

+- voter(s),
+- a pollster.

+the polls have the following components:

+- a unique ID,
-naMizu is a free and open-source application based on askUs app.
+- a type based on the catalogue of types,
+- the question,

-## Features - Apps
+- answer(s),

-### naMizu Poll

-You can create, vote, and add comments for daily polls.

-### naMizu Draw

-You can draw a sketch and submit it, then you can see your artwork in the gallery

-## Polls
+- a status,
+- a date-time.

 ### Questions

-All questions fall under some categories:
+All questions fall under the following categories:

 - Series of polls: create a story! -> each poll will inherit the previous answers
-- Using variable or default
+- Using variable in the poll or not (default)
-- Requires explanation or no comment
+- Requires extra text from users or no comment
 - Single or multichoice
 - Anonym or public (the voters)
 - Names / Options / Range